watem-sedem/watem-sedem/docs/choices.rst

 **Note:** The CN-WS model was further optimized from 2016 to define river segments in the context of of Flanders water management.
-Therefore, the segments for Flanders are defined by the `Vlaams Hydrologische Atlas` (VHA).
+Therefore, the segments in CN-WS for Flanders are defined by the `Vlaams Hydrologische Atlas` (VHA).

 .. _manualoutlet: